Banknotes of Zimbabwe: History

 Further denominations ranging from ±5000 to ±500 million were issued in the period between August 2006 and May 2008 as cent cheques quickly became outmoded.
 In the second quarter of 2008, special agro-cheques (agricultural cheques) were issued in denominations ranging from ±5 billion to ±100 billion as the currency exchange rate was floated.
 Since the functions were similar to Bearer cheques, it was in regular use as prices continue to rise.
 These cheques also carried time limits and limited security features.
 In the final months of the second dollar, the ±200000 cheque was the lowest legal tender denomination by decree, despite having its expiry date extended twice.
 The ±100000000 Bearer Cheque would have been the lowest legal tender denomination in circulation had the expiry dates of currency cheques been enforced without extension, with the ±100 billion agro-cheque being the highest whether or not the ±200000 note was legal tender.

 Munich-based security printers Giesecke & Devrient ceased providing banknote paper to the Reserve Bank on 1 July 2008 in response to an official request from the German government and widespread calls for sanctions; The Jura JSP software end-user licence, issued to the state-owned Fidelity Printers & Refiners was also terminated on 24 July 2008 for similar reasons although the official press statement quoted that it was de facto impossible to prevent the printers from using the software.

 On 1 August 2008 the banknotes of the third dollar (ZWR), which were printed for the abandoned second phase of the 2006 redenomination, replaced the cheques of the second dollar at the ratio of 10 billion (10^{10}) to 1.
 The bearer and agro-cheques of the second dollar were phased out along with the smaller denominations of the third dollar on 1 January 2009.
 Despite the reform, the Reserve Bank issued several high-value denominations up to ±100 trillion ($10^{14}) in the period between September 2008 to January 2009, (Note: The Reserve Bank of Zimbabwe issued 21 additional denominations between 1 September 2008 and 2 February 2009, ranging from ±1000 to ±100 trillion.
 For details about those banknotes, see § Banknotes of the third dollar (ZWR).) which merely kept in similar pace with the cash rate instead of the black market rates.

 On 2 February 2009, banknotes of the fourth dollar (ZWL) were introduced to replace those of the third dollar at the ratio of one trillion (10^{12}) to 1.
-It was originally envisaged that banknotes of the third dollar would remain legal tender until 30 June 2009 but all banknotes were withdrawn from circulation following the suspension of the Zimbabwe dollar on 12 April 2009.
+It was originally envisaged that banknotes of the third dollar would stay legal tender until 30 June 2009, but all banknotes were withdrawn from circulation following the suspension of the Zimbabwe dollar on 12 April 2009.
 (Note: Currency exchange websites monitored the Interbank, black market and official exchange rates for a short time after the suspension of the dollar: for example, XE.com's mid-market rate for one US dollar was Z$363.07 on 2 August 2009.)